pyconau/2020-website/data/Page/tips.md

 ## Other Suggestions

 - Using an external camera with microphone, screen-sharing, editing later
-    - Recording with an external camera to SD, while simultaneously recording a screen share, and then editing it in a post-linear editor such as Adobe Premiere will net you pretty good results and give you maximum flexibility over editing options, but take a bit of time.
+    - Recording with an external camera to SD, while simultaneously recording a screen share, and then editing it in a non-linear editor such as Adobe Premiere will net you pretty good results and give you maximum flexibility over editing options, but take a bit of time.
 - Pre-recording your talk during the practice/test days
     - For a small percentage of talks, we can pre-record your entire talk using the streaming infrastructure on the practice/test days: we would like to do this for a handful of talks in any case.
 Please let us know.
 - Dedicated capture hardware and post-production